1st Meditation on The Lord's Prayer -- God's Glory

 you do this for me, then I will do that.”
 Bargaining with a source that holds

-What we are trying to do when we reach the heavenly states
+What we aim to do when we reach the heavenly states is to

 God is the source of all, we have a greater chance of aligning with that

 source.
-It is worthwhile to meditate on and contemplate the idea of God as our
+It is never a waste of time to meditate on and contemplate the idea of

-loving father.
-A loving father will grant our wishes if they’re good for us and
+God as our loving father.
+A loving father will grant our wishes if they’re good

-we ask properly.
-One way I do this is to think of the magnificence of God’s glory
+for us and we ask properly.
+One way I do this is to dwell on the magnificence

-To close this blog, I give you two meditations and invite
+To conclude this article, I offer you two meditations and

-you to meditate on the meaning of the first six words Jesus gave us in The Lord’s
+invite you to reflect on the meaning of the first six words Jesus gave us in

 Meditation on – “Our Father”